-The following table sets forth our cash and cash equivalents and capitalization as of December 28, 2014:
+The following table sets forth our cash and cash equivalents and capitalization as of March 29, 2015:

-- on an actual basis; and - on a pro forma basis after giving effect to (1) the Recapitalization Transactions, (2) our sale of shares of common stock in this offering at an assumed offering price of \$ per share, the midpoint of the range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses, and (3) the application of the net proceeds therefrom as described under "Use of Proceeds."
+- on an actual basis; and - on a pro forma basis after giving effect to (1) our sale of shares of common stock in this offering at an assumed offering price of \$ per share, the midpoint of the range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses, and (2) the application of the net proceeds therefrom as described under "Use of Proceeds."

-You should read this table in conjunction with the consolidated financial statements and the related notes, "Use of Proceeds", "The Recapitalization Transactions" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" included elsewhere in this prospectus.
+You should read this table in conjunction with the consolidated financial statements and the related notes, "Use of Proceeds" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" included elsewhere in this prospectus.

-As of De cember 28,

-2014
+A s of Marc h 29, 2015

 Pro

 Actual Forma (1)

-(in th nousands of dollars)
+(in th nousands of

+dollars)

-Cash and cash equivalents \$ 9,588 \$
+Cash and cash equivalents \$ 4,283 \$

 Total debt, including current portion:

-Revolving Credit Facility (2)
+Revolving Credit Facility 10,000

-Term Loan Facility (2) 49,283
+Term Loan Facility 74,269

-Total debt, including current portion 49,283
+Total debt, including current portion 84,269

 Total shareholders' equity (deficiency):

-Common stock, par value \$0.01 per share, 4,900,000 shares authorized, 1,000,000 shares issued and outstanding on an actual basis, shares issued and outstanding on
+Common stock, par value \$0.01 per share, 4,900,000 sh nares authorized, 1,000,000 shares

+issued and outstanding on an actual basis, shares issued and outstanding

-a pro forma basis (3) 10
+on a pro forma basis (2) 10

 Additional paid-in capital 8,942

-Accumulated deficit (9,847)
+Accumulated deficit (53,742)

-Total shareholders' equity (895)
+Total shareholders' equity (44,790)

-Total capitalization \$ 48,388 \$
+Total capitalization \$ 39,479 \$

 - (1) A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share would increase (decrease) each of cash and cash equivalents, additional paid-in capital, total stockholders' equity/(deficit) and total capitalization by \$ million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses and the application of the net proceeds from this offering as described under "Use of Proceeds."
-An increase (decrease) of 1,000,000 shares from the expected number of shares to be sold in this offering, assuming no change in the assumed initial public offering price per share, would increase (decrease) our net proceeds from this offering by \$ million, after deducting estimated underwriting discounts and commissions and estimated offering expenses. - (2) On March 13, 2015, we entered into a second amendment to our Senior Secured Credit Facility, to among other things, increase the borrowings under our Term Loan Facility from \$50 million to \$75 million and the commitments under our Revolving Credit Facility to \$30 million.
-Concurrently with the amendment, we used the proceeds of the increased Term Loan Facility borrowings, together with \$20 million in borrowings under our Revolving Credit Facility and cash on hand, to fund a \$44 million distribution to our stockholders and pay related transaction fees and expenses.
+An increase (decrease) of 1,000,000 shares from the expected number of shares to be sold in this offering, assuming no change in the assumed initial public offering price per share, would increase (decrease) our net proceeds from this offering by \$ million, after deducting estimated underwriting discounts and commissions and estimated offering expenses. - (2) The number of shares of our common stock to be outstanding after this offering is based on the number of shares of our common stock outstanding as of March 29, 2015, and excludes: - shares of common stock issuable upon the exercise of the Restructuring Warrant;

-- (3) The number of shares of our common stock to be outstanding after this offering is based on the number of shares of our common stock outstanding as of March 29, 2015, and excludes: - shares of common stock issuable upon the exercise of the Restructuring Warrant; - shares of common stock issuable upon the exercise of stock options granted under the MCBC Holdings, Inc. 2010 Equity Incentive Plan at a weighted average exercise price of \$ per share; - shares of common stock reserved for future issuance under the MCBC Holdings, Inc. 2015 Incentive Award Plan, which we intend to adopt prior to the consummation of this offering; and - the -for- stock split effective , 2015.
+- shares of common stock issuable upon the exercise of stock options granted under the MCBC Holdings, Inc. 2010 Equity Incentive Plan at a weighted average exercise price of \$ per share; - shares of common stock reserved for future issuance under the MCBC Holdings, Inc. 2015 Incentive Award Plan, which we intend to adopt prior to the consummation of this offering; and - the -for- stock split effective , 2015.